Titantek/ada-outlier-datastory/content.md

    <div class="Doc">
       <div class="message">
       We get rid of only 0.16% of the finished paths and 21.18% of the unfinished paths.
-21.18% can look big but most of the discarded paths have a length of 1, and the player didn't take any action!
+21.18% might seem a lot but most of the discarded paths have a length of 1, and the player didn't take any action!
 These paths are not exploitable, discarding them is our best option.
       </div>
       <div class="icon"></div>
    </div>